Key Steps to Take

 If you are a buyer or seller, you should check whether tariffs might impact businesses in your supply chain and therefore affect your own costs.

-Hauliers should check that drivers have the correct documentation to drive in the EU after 1 January 2021.
+Hauliers should check that drivers have the correct documentation to drive in the EU.
 An international driving permit (IDP) or an additional licence may be required.
 Insurance and registration requirements may also apply.

 EEA regulations will no longer apply to UK cross-border services trade from 1 January 2021.